rashedtalukder/ai-gbb-learning-shop/video_commerical/rashed_sora_sdk/README.md

-# Azure Sora SDK
+# Rashed's Sora SDK

 A Python SDK for interacting with the Azure OpenAI Sora Video Generation API.
 This library provides a convenient interface for generating AI videos using OpenAI's Sora model on Azure.

 ## Features

-- Full support for all Azure Sora API endpoints
+- Full support for all current Azure OpenAI Sora API endpoints
 - Asynchronous operations for improved performance
 - Comprehensive error handling
 - Type hints for better development experience